latte-central/LaTTe/doc/102_Lambda_the_ultimate.md

 ;=> 42
 ```

+Note that in Clojure we could define `pair` more conveniently as `(fn [x y] (fn [z] ((z x) y)))`
+ such that the construction of a pair would be simpler, e.g. `(pair "hello" 42)`.
+However,
+  it is simpler, at least conceptually, to only consider single-argument functions.

-The church thesis is that everything computable can be expressed with similar
+The Church thesis is that everything (at least numerically) computable can be expressed with similar
-encodings in such a "simple" lambda-calculus.
+encodings in such a "simple" lambda-calculus (or equivalently by Turing machines).
 While most introductions provide long lists
  of encodings of things such as booleans, numbers, arithmetic operations, (etc.), we
   will *not*.
-The thing is, such encodings are not practical, they yield very slow
+The thing is, such encodings are in general not practical, and most often yield very slow
    computations.
-But this does not remove any interest of the lambda-calculus in
-    the practice of programming: what would be Clojure without `fn` ?

-Before dwelving into the main subject, we have to introduce (or remind of) two
+Before dwelving into the main subject, reasoning with a lambda-calculus, we have to introduce (or remind of) two
-important features of the lambda-calclus: *alpha-conversion* and *beta-reduction*.
+important features: *alpha-conversion* and *beta-reduction*.

 ### Alpha-conversion